PowerShell/Community-Blog/Posts/2023/09/List-OS-Object-Names.md

 ## Method

-To achieve this, and to keep it fun, we are going to use a set of documented and partially documented Windows APIs, and although it's possible to achieve this using 100% PowerShell, to improve simplicity we are going to use a bit of C#, just for the function signatures, and value types, like structs.
+To achieve this, and to keep it fun, we are going to use a set of documented and partially documented Windows APIs.
+Although it's possible to achieve this using 100% PowerShell, to improve simplicity we are going to use a bit of C# for the function signatures and value types, like structs.
 This post draws inspiration from a blog post by Pavel Yosifovich, that can me accessed [here][01].
 This is one of the posts I keep in my browser's bookmarks.